 A criminal defense attorney should aggressively challenge the evidence in any online solicitation case.
 Where a person is charged after a police sting, it is critical that the attorney obtain all of the evidence of the offense, including any ads soliciting conduct, chats, emails, text messages, and recordings.
 In some instances, it will be difficult to prove that the defendant actually had a sexual intent to meet.
 In other instances, the person posing as a minor will make contradictory statements or claim that he or she is an adult.
 This fact can also make it more difficult to prove that the defendant actually had the intent to engage in sexual conduct with a minor.

 Whatever the exact factual scenario of your case, it is critical that you immediately speak with an attorney experienced in handling sex crime cases.
 Attorney Jose Ceja has prosecuted and defended virtually all sex crimes during his legal career and can help you obtain the best possible result.
 The goals are to avoid jail time, sex offender registration, and a felony conviction wherever possible.
-If you are charged with online solicitation or any sexual offense anywhere in the Greater Houston area, call Ceja Law Firm for a free consultation.
+If you are charged with online solicitation or any sexual offense anywhere in the Greater Houston area, contact Ceja Law Firm for a free consultation.